torvalds/linux/Documentation/trace/kprobes.rst

 /sys/kernel/debug/kprobes/enabled: Turn kprobes ON/OFF forcibly.

-Provides a knob to globally and forcibly turn registered kprobes ON or OFF.
+Provides a kanalb to globally and forcibly turn registered kprobes ON or OFF.
 By default, all kprobes are enabled.
 By echoing "0" to this file, all registered probes will be disarmed, till such time a "1" is echoed to this file.
-Note that this knob just disarms and arms all kprobes and doesn't change each probe's disabling state.
-This means that disabled kprobes (marked [DISABLED]) will be not enabled if you turn ON all kprobes by this knob.
+Analte that this kanalb just disarms and arms all kprobes and doesn't change each probe's disabling state.
+This means that disabled kprobes (marked [DISABLED]) will be analt enabled if you turn ON all kprobes by this kanalb.

 The kprobes sysctl interface